News items that expand the scope of EHHI's research reports about health and the environment

 Components of vehicle exhaust are known to be cancer-causing.
 The government limits only a fraction of emissions from vehicle engines, Many dangerous pollutants are unregulated.

 Plastic products may be harmful to children and reproductive health because they disrupt normal growth and development.
 Plastics are associated with many potential health risks.

 Pregnant?
 Learn ways to reduce fetal exposures to harmful chemicals and products during those critical nine months.
 Find out what foods to avoid and what foods to enjoy during pregnancy.

 Breast cancer afflicts a growing number of women of all ethnic backgrounds in the United States.
-Learn how the science of breast cancer compares with women’s perceptions of their risk factors.
+Learn about rising incidence of cancer and awareness of risk factors.

 A survey of homes in a Connecticut town showed that lawn and tree care pesticides can filter down through the soil and enter residential drinking water wells, even deep wells.
 EHHI urges testing of private wells.

 The LEED system is designed to promote energy efficiency.
 See where energy efficiency collides with human health.
 Find out whether green buildings protect human health from environmental hazards.